 How to check for a failed compressor?

-So how exactly does one check if the compressor is the reason your AC is broken?
+So, how do you check if the compressor is why your AC Broken?
 You need to measure the pressure rise across the compressor.
-If the pressure is lower than normal, it’s a sign that the compressor has already failed, or is on it’s way out.
+If the pressure is lower than normal, it’s a clear sign the compressor has failed or is close to failing.

 If it’s a failed compressor, you simply need to get the compressor replaced, and you will have your car AC system working again in next to no time!